Sterling Hayden: Communist Party and HUAC

-He later said "the FBI made it very clear to me that, if I became an 'unfriendly witness', I could damn well forget the custody of my children.
+Upon Gang's advice—and in a decision that would haunt Hayden—the actor agreed to become a "friendly witness" and "name names".
+He later said, "the FBI made it very clear to me that, if I became an 'unfriendly witness', I could damn well forget the custody of my children.
 I didn't want to go to jail, that was the other thing."

-Hayden testified that joining the Party was "the stupidest and most ignorant thing I have ever done in my life".
-He added that he had quit the party but been persuaded to return by Karen Morley.
+The HUAC subpoenaed Hayden in late March 1951.
+On April 10, he testified before the Committee in Washington, D.C. that joining the Party was "the stupidest and most ignorant thing I have ever done in my life".
+He added that after he quit the Party, actress Karen Morley tried to persuade him to rejoin but he refused.